awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 Memory optimized instances enable increased cryptographic performance through the latest Intel AES\-NI feature, support Intel Transactional Synchronization Extensions \(TSX\) to boost the performance of in\-memory transactional data processing, and support Advanced Vector Extensions 2 \(Intel AVX2\) processor instructions to expand most integer commands to 256 bits\.

-Some Memory optimized instances provide the ability to control processor C\-states and P\-states on Linux\.
+Some memory optimized instances provide the ability to control processor C\-states and P\-states on Linux\.
 C\-states control the sleep levels that a core can enter when it is inactive, while P\-states control the desired performance \(measured by CPU frequency\) from a core\.
 For more information, see [Processor State Control for Your EC2 Instance](processor_state_control.md)\.

 ## Network Performance<a name="memory-network-perf"></a>